 THE INJURY BY SUNSHINE BARBITO 34THPARALLEL MAGAZINE ISSUE 66

 My dad was a famous rock star.
 People literally clawed at one another to get to him, he signed guitars and posters and still loved Mom and only her until the accident, the injury.
 And now this is his life.
 Married to some kid who can’t do anything right.

-PASSPORT PHOTO BY ROY BENTLEY 34THPARALLEL MAGAZINE ISSUE 66
+MATCH.COM® BY CLARA JONES 34THPARALLEL MAGAZINE ISSUE 66

 RIVER BABBLE BY JULIUS FERRARO 34THPARALLEL MAGAZINE ISSUE 66